fashion-ai-dev/docs/docs/user-guide/behaviors/index.md

 ## Understanding Customer Behaviors

 Behaviors are powerful customer clustering tools that help you segment and understand your audience based on shopping patterns, preferences, and lifestyle characteristics.
-Our platform enables you to create meaningful customer groups for targeted marketing campaigns, personalized experiences, and data-driven decision making.
+Our platform enables you to create meaningful products/customer groups for targeted marketing campaigns, personalized experiences, and data-driven decision making.

 ## What are Behaviors?

-Behaviors allow you to organize customers into distinct clusters based on shared characteristics and shopping patterns.
+Behaviors allow you to organize customers and products into distinct clusters based on shared characteristics and shopping patterns.
 These clusters help you:

-- **Segment by purchase behavior and style** - Identify customers with similar shopping habits and preferences
+- **Segment by purchase behavior and style** - Identify customers with similar shopping habits and preferences or similar products
 - **Generate custom customer bases** - Create targeted audiences for CRM campaigns and media advertising
 - **Enrich customer profiles** - Add valuable insights and attributes to better understand your audience
 - **Personalize product recommendations** - Match the right products with the right customer segments